Permafrost/TundraTN/README.md

 * `$thread.priority` is an optional priority used by the threads processing queued tasks.
 Defaults to [Thread.NORM_PRIORITY], if not specified.
+* `$thread.daemon?` is an optional boolean which when `true` daemonizes the threads used to process queued tasks, and the invocation of this service will continue (not exit) until either the queue is disabled or suspended, or the server is shutdown.
+Defaults to `false`.

 #### Outputs: